 Your LiquidPlanner workspace holds a rich store of project data.
 From the Analytics tab, you’ll be able to create custom reports with this data to gain valuable insights that ultimately help you manage your projects more effectively.

 Workspace administrators and managers have access to Analytics.
+The Analytics Tab is not visible to other user types.
 Only workspace administrators can see metrics derived from rate sheet data (billing and pay rules).

 The foundation of a roll-up report is hours – hours logged and hours remaining (scheduled).
 You can use various filters to narrow down the specific set of logged and remaining hours to include in your report.